railsuser2014/openobject-doc-book-en/source/book/3/3_8/statutory_taxes.rst

 You will probably need to create two tax cases for each different tax rate that you have to define, one for the tax itself and one for the invoice amount that the tax is based on.
 And you'll create tax cases that you won't link to Tax objects (similar to General Account \ ``View``\   types) just to organize the tree structure.

-To view the structure that you've constructed you can use the menu  *Financial Management > Periodical Processing > Taxes* .
+To view the structure that you've constructed you can use the menu :menuselection:`Financial Management --> Periodical Processing --> Taxes`.
 This tree view reflects the structure of the Tax Cases and shows the current tax situation.

 Tax objects
 ^^^^^^^^^^^

 Tax objects calculate tax on the financial transactions that they're attached to, and are linked to the General Accounts and to the Tax Cases.

-To create a new Tax Case, use the menu  *Financial Management > Configuration > Taxes > Taxes* .
+To create a new Tax Case, use the menu :menuselection:`Financial Management --> Configuration --> Taxes --> Taxes`.
 You define the following fields:

 *  *Tax Name* : a unique name required for this tax (such as \ ``12% Sales VAT``\  ),